Morphyum/GlobalDifficultyByCompany/GlobalDifficultyByCompany/GlobalDifficultyByCompany/Assets/README.txt

 ## Settings
 - CostPerHalfSkull - int - default 10000000 - Sets how much cbills worth of mechs and weapons count as one half skull difficulty.
 - NumberOfMechsCounted - int - default 4 - The number of mechs(highest to lowest cost) that get used to calculate difficulty.
+- DropSkullsPerCost - bool - default true - Show drops skulls based on costs of the lance instead of tonnage.

 ## Install and use
 - After installing BTML and ModTek, put the GlobalDifficultyByCompany folder into the \BATTLETECH\Mods\ folder.